flexile-white-logo

 I’ve dedicated much time to studying art history in college and in my personal life.
 I deeply love all visual arts, whether photography, paintings, collages, or other forms.
 Constantly updating my brain’s visual database with fresh visuals enhances my ability to spot compelling compositions wherever I go.

-I’m afraid I have to disagree with photographers who advise against studying other visual arts.
+I must disagree with photographers who advise against studying other visual arts.
 It’s like telling an athlete not to practice or learn from the legends who came before them.

 When I say “study,” I mean looking at art books and magazines, browsing online galleries, and attending in-person shows.
-It certainly cannot hurt to fill your visual database with fresh material, whether you pursue this on your own or through a structured program.
+Filling your visual database with fresh material can only help whether you pursue this on your own or through a structured program.
 Do it whenever you can; your visual intuition will strengthen, and your work will show it.

-Pictured above are my most important tools for creating compositions besides my vision: handheld viewfinders.
-Without them, I wouldn’t know where to place my camera.
+Pictured above are my most essential tools for creating compositions besides my vision: handheld viewfinders.
+Without them, I wouldn’t know where to place my camera as quickly as I do.

-While I love taking my time when exploring, I am quite fast and efficient when it comes to shooting.
+While I love taking my time when exploring, I am pretty fast and efficient when it comes to shooting.
 Operating a camera is easy when you know what and where to shoot.
-I have a mental checklist to ensure my camera, lens, film, or digital back are set properly.
+I have a mental checklist to ensure my camera, lens, film, or digital back are correctly set.
 Most of my time is spent composing, which begins and ends while I explore the landscape.

-If necessary, I could use a black frame cutout made from mat board instead of a viewfinder, but my tool of choice is a pocketable handheld viewfinder that closely matches my camera lenses to the film or digital format.
+If necessary, I could use a black frame cutout made from a mat board instead of a viewfinder.
+Still, my tool of choice is a pocketable handheld viewfinder that closely matches my camera lenses to the film or digital format.

 With limited format sizes available, finding exactly what you need can be challenging.
 However, over time, I’ve been able to tweak my viewfinders to match my gear.
-For example, the Linhof VF 6×9, fitted with a 56×72 frame, matches my 44×33 digital sensor and lenses well enough.
-I’ll go into more detail about this shortly.
+For example, the Linhof VF 6×9, fitted with a 56×72 mask, matches my 44×33 digital sensor and lenses well enough.
+However, I recently acquired the 3.25×4.25 mask and have used it exclusively with my Hasselblad 45P lens and CFV50c II digital back for over a year.
+I found it to match the 44×33 sensor size very well, too.

 This Lens Visualizer Tool helps with pre-visualizing lenses and formats.